vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 ## Overview

-This is the second part of the project that tackles on sending a video stream from the rover's onboard camera through AWS Kinesis Video Stream (KVS) using the WebRTC communication protocol.
+This is the second part of the project that tackles on sending a peer-to-peer video stream from the rover's onboard camera into our frontend mobile application using WebRTC and AWS Kinesis Video Stream (KVS) as the Signaling Server.

 ![Overview](./overview_lq.mp4)